Chloroformate

 Chloroformates are a class of organic compounds with the formula ROC(O)Cl.
 They are formally esters of chloroformic acid.
 Most are colorless, volatile liquids that degrade in moist air.
-A simple example is methyl chloroformate, which is commercially available.
+Important chloroformate esters include 4-nitrophenyl chloroformate, fluorenylmethyloxycarbonylchloride, benzyl chloroformate and ethyl chloroformate.
+A simple example is methyl chloroformate, which is also commercially available.

 Chloroformates are used as reagents in organic chemistry.
 For example, benzyl chloroformate is used to introduce the Cbz (carboxybenzyl) protecting group and fluorenylmethyloxycarbonyl chloride is used to introduce the FMOC protecting group.
 Chloroformates are popular in the field of chromatography as derivatization agents.
 They convert polar compounds into less polar more volatile derivatives.
 In this way, chloroformates enable relatively simple transformation of large array of metabolites (aminoacids, amines, carboxylic acids, phenols) for analysis by gas chromatography / mass spectrometry.

 Reactions

 The reactivity of chloroformates and acyl chlorides are similar.
 Representative reactions are: